cslucano/CalendarBundle/README.md

 }
 ```

-### Step 5: Configure your Doctrine ORM User class as target entity
+### Step 5: Configure your Doctrine ORM classes as target entities

 Configure it in your `config.yml`: